-- Receive team roster - Receive information about player uniforms and team equipment - Participate in general discussions outlining season calendar, rule changes and interpretation, location and times for practice games, game schedules, etc. - 3.3 Coach/Team/Parent Relations Coaches are required to have a parent meeting prior to the first regular season game.
+- Meet your League President and other coaches - Fill out coach's roster - Receive information about player uniforms and team equipment - Participate in general discussions outlining season calendar, rule changes and interpretation, location and times for practice games, etc.

+3.3 Coach/Team/Parent Relations - Coaches are required to have a parents meeting prior to the first regular season game.
 This requirement applies to returning coaches and teams as well as new coaches and teams.
+It is an important policy of SVAA that the Head Coach meets with the parents of his players.
+During this meeting the following information should be conveyed:

-During this meeting the following information must be conveyed: - Parents are expected to conduct themselves in an adult manner at all times, to set an example of good citizenship and sportsmanship for their children and other participants.
-No alcoholic beverages or illegal drugs will be allowed at any team function.
-No abusive or disruptive behavior will be tolerated at any SVAA practice or game. - Distribute game and practice information.
-Explain to them what they may expect of you and what you expect of them (this will be a good time to solicit parents for any help you may need). - Explain your basis for team discipline (e.g. If a player misses practice, games or is late for a game see section 4.1.14).
+- Parents are expected to conduct themselves in an adult manner at all times, to set an example of good citizenship and sportsmanship for their children and other participants.
+No alcoholic beverages or illegal drugs will be allowed at any team function. - Distribute game and practice information.
+Explain to them what they may expect of you and what you may expect of them (this will be a good time to solicit parents for any help you may need). - Explain your basis for team discipline (e.g. If a player misses practice, games or is late for a game see section 4.1.14).
 Discipline must consistent for each team member.
-While SVAA does not limit the maximum amount of practice time during the sport season, players may not be required to attend more than 3 hours of practice a week.
+While SVAA no longer imposes limits on the maximum amount of practice time during the sport season, players may not be required to attend more than 3 hours of practice a week.
 As a result, a coach may not discipline any player for failure to attend any practice sessions that the coach may hold in excess of the above limitations and the coach must so inform all players and parents. - Briefly describe rules of play that are unique to SVAA and your league. - Make sure parents know their views are welcome -- after a game or practice. - Emphasize that parents must agree that they will provide, at their own expense, any insurance deemed necessary to cover player for any SVAA related injury.
-Any injury arising from an SVAA practice or game that requires a doctor's or hospital's visit must be reported to the SVAA office immediately. - 3.4 Practices Practice is defined as a group of five (5) or more players.
+Any injury requiring a doctor's visit must be reported to the SVAA office immediately.

+3.4 Practices - Practice is defined as a group of five (5) or more players.
 Practices may not be held prior to the coaches meeting.
 During the school year, SVAA will provide facilities for team practices for no more than 3 hours per week.

-Be present at all team practice sessions and games, or be sure that you have a reliable adult assistant coach present at games and practices.
+Be present at all team practice sessions and games, or be sure that you have a reliable adult assistant coach present at games or practices.
 Be dependable!

 Do not have practice on the day of the game; remember we are working with children, not men and women.
-However, a one-hour pre-game warm up period may be utilized.
+However, a one hour warm up period may be utilized.

-Please remember to ensure that all players use protective equipment during practice as well as games.
+Please remember to use protective equipment during practice as well as games.

-Practices are where a coach shows their coaching talent.
+Practices are where a coach shows what he or she is made of.
 Coaching takes time not only on the practice field, but at the "drawing board."